shivannis/xandr-docs-public/xandr-docs/articles/monetize/automatic-archiving-of-buy-side-objects.md

 # Automatic archiving of Buy-Side objects

-Xandr automatically archives campaigns that have been identified as "stale" or unused.
+Microsoft Advertising automatically archives campaigns that have been identified as "stale" or unused.
 Archiving reduces the overhead of managing older campaigns and makes it easier to stay below [your object limits](viewing-your-object-limits.md).
-It also releases system resources that Xandr can use to drive better results for your active campaigns.
+It also releases system resources that Microsoft Advertising can use to drive better results for your active campaigns.

 > [!NOTE]
 > This feature is only enabled for campaigns using the standard line item.